TMJ Doctor / TMJ-TMD Dentist Discusses Treatments for TMJ and TMD:

 Treating TMJ Symptoms caused by a Bad Bite or TMJ Treatment at Natural Dentist Associates is done in two stages:

 1) Indirect treatment focusing mostly on reducing joint, muscle, gum and tooth inflammation.
-TMJ patients are treated by a TMJ Specialist and a Physical Therapist certified in Postural Restoration with corrective Bite Splint Therapy.
+TMJ patients are treated by a TMJ Dentist and a Physical Therapist certified in Postural Restoration with corrective Bite Splint Therapy.
 Diagnostic records are taken to diagnose how the patients jaws and teeth are out of alignment and an assessment of the patients overall head, neck and body posture because they most certainly all relate.
 TMJ dental care is a specialty at our TMJ dental clinic and we believe the problem is a problem involving the entire vertebral system.
 Hence the need for a TMJ doctor and physical therapist who specialize in TMJ disfunction.

 Subsequently, a corrective bite splint or Occlusal Splint is made to correct the misalignment.
 A splint looks a lot like a hard plastic mouth guard, but an Occlusal Splint actually has a corrective bite and greatly reduces the patients clenching problem.
 In severe cases Botox can be used to medically calm down the muscles by injection of the drug into the tight chewing muscles.
 Botox will decrease the contraction of chewing muscles in spasm.
 The Botox is used as a last resort in severe cases of TMJ, muscle spasm and where there is limited mouth opening and range of motion.